aridyckovsky/aridyckovsky/README.md

 ## Hello :wave:

 You can call me Ari.
 My pronouns are _he/him/his_.
-I'm a research assistant at both the Unversity of Denver Department of Psychology and Harvard Business School Negotiations, Organizations, and  Markets Unit.
+I am both a lab manager in the Unversity of Denver Department of Psychology and research assistant in the Harvard Business School Negotiations, Organizations, and  Markets Unit.
 My advisors are [Peter Sokol-Hessner](http://www.sokolhessnerlab.com/) and [Amit Goldenberg](https://amitgoldenberg.com/), respectively.
 Previously,